• Home

 @Giles 100% agree.
 Sewing isn’t rocket surgery; although, getting seams looking as clean as your team does takes a decent amount of time behind the machine.
 I really enjoy the puzzle aspect as well.
 Figuring out how everything fits together and the order of operations is very fun.

-Interestingly enough, I figured it would be a hobby that nobody repair found out about, but my wife seems oddly proud that her husband sews.
+Interestingly enough, I figured it would be a hobby that wouldn’t necessarily be something I told everyone about.
+Not that it’s embarrassing; just not something you go around bragging about.
+However, my wife seems oddly proud that her husband sews.
 She tells all her friends.
 Who would’ve figured.

 The above comment should be read with all the levity your current metal state will allow.